-AASB 10 Consolidated Financial Statements incorporates IFRS 10 Consolidated Financial Statements issued by the International Accounting Standards Board (IASB).
+AASB 10 Consolidated Financial Statements as amended incorporates IFRS 10 Consolidated Financial Statements as issued and amended by the International Accounting Standards Board (IASB).
 Australian-specific paragraphs (which are not included in IFRS 10) are identified with the prefix "Aus".
 Paragraphs that apply only to not-for-profit entities begin by identifying their limited applicability.